Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Appendix

 (VII).\, Type $E_8$ and $\tilde{J}=\{-N+1,\cdots, -1, 0, 1, \cdots, 8\}$:

 (VIII).\, Type $F_4$ and $\tilde{J}=\{-N+1,\cdots, -1, 0, 1, 3, 4\}$:

 (IX).\, Type $G_2$ and $\tilde{J}=\{-N+1,\cdots, -1, 0, 1, 2\}$:

-30pt \centerline{\bf ACKNOWLEDGMENT} The authors thank the referee for his or her very helpful comments and suggestions.
-Y. Gao would like to thank the support of NSERC of Canada and NSFC grant 11931009.
-N. Jing would like to thank the support of Simons Foundation grant 523868 and NSFC grant 11531004.
-L. Xia would like to thank the support of NSFC grant 11871249.
+30pt \centerline{\bf ACKNOWLEDGMENT} Y. Gao would like to thank the support of NSERC of Canada and NSFC grant 11931009.
+N. Jing would like to thank the support of Simons Foundation grant 523868 and NSFC grants 11531004 and 12171303.
+L. Xia would like to thank the support of NSFC grants 11871249 and 12171155.
 H. Zhang would like to thank the support of NSFC grant 11871325.

+{\bf Statement on Conflict of interest}: The authors declare that they have no conflict of interest.